 Joshua Lewis, a Ph.D. candidate at the University of California, San Diego, conducted a statistical study to show that there are "lucky" tiles in Scrabble, and suggested updated values.
 I conducted my own tests to see if Lewis’ values really make Scrabble more fair in practice.
 In short, they don't.

 I've developed a three-part guide to peak shaving with neural networks.

-(Currently in development.)
+(Disabled.)
 A twitter reply bot that transforms images into paintings by Piet Mondrian

 Follow a bot that posts the cutest content from Reddit.

 Each year, the University enrolls around five or six students from Kansas, four or five from Kentucky, and three or four from Idaho.
 However, five years after graduation, no one from the Class of 2012 has returned to any of those states.
 Nearly a quarter of the Class of 2012 is living in New York City.